BestCoderDotInfo/ezbackend/_posts/2017-02-27-setting-up-rails-application-with-action-mailer-in-development-and-sendgrid-in-production-using-heroku.markdown

 external-url:
 categories: Ruby-on-Rails
 keywords: rails, ruby on rails, setup rails, install rails, mailer rails, sendgrid, heroku
+excerpt: Here is a demo of how I created an email with user-mailer in rails
+image:
+  feature: ../../assets/send-email-with-sendgrid-rails.png
+  credit:
+  creditlink:
 ---
 >Here is a demo of how I created an email with user-mailer in rails